machikania/phyllosoma/ResTouch/readme-e.txt

 Please note that we are not responsible for any damage or loss caused by the use of the MachiKania series.

-When using the PicoCalc-compatible version of MachiKania, please note the following points.
+When using the ResTouch-compatible version of MachiKania, please note the following points.

 <Supported Pi Pico boards>